mponce0/covid19.analytics/README.md

 <object data="man/figures/livemap.html" width="105%" height="525"></object>

 ### Data Accessibility
-The `covid19.data()` function can obtain data from the JHU's CCSE repository, in two main modalities:
+The `covid19.data()` function allows users to obtain realtime data about the covid19 reported cases from the JHU's CCSE repository, in two main modalities:
 * "agreggated" data for the latest day, with a great 'granularity' of geographical regions (ie. cities, provinces, states, countries)
 * "time series" data for larger accumulated geographical regions (provinces/countries)